Afterword:

 What the Ocean Taught Me About Earth and Humanity

-After the voyage—so harsh that malnutrition left ridged steps on my fingernails—I returned to Buenos Aires, 3,000 kilometers to the north, and then headed to Japan via Africa and Australia.
-I finally made it back home in the northern hemisphere's summer, four years later.
+After the voyage, so harsh that malnutrition left ridged steps on my fingernails, I returned to Buenos Aires, 3,000 kilometers to the north, and then set out for Japan via Africa and Australia.
+I finally arrived home in the Northern Hemisphere’s summer, four years later.

-When I got off my sailboat and started living in a city, I realized that it was very different from the sea.
-There were no more waves crashing down on me from above and throwing me into the sea; no more injuries from falling in the cabin that moved several meters up and down; no more dark nights spent trembling in fear of running aground; no more looking up at the sky for signs of a storm, as if watching people's faces for a warning.
+When I stepped off my sailboat and began living in a city, I realized how different it was from the sea.
+There were no more waves crashing down from above and throwing me overboard; no more injuries from falling in a cabin that moved several meters up and down; no more dark nights spent trembling in fear of running aground; no more searching the sky for signs of a storm, as if reading people’s faces for a warning sign.

-During the voyage, I was like a small animal, living in fear of natural enemies, in the vast wilderness of the sea.
+During the voyage, in the vast wilderness we call the sea, I was like a small animal on open grassland, living in fear of predators.

-Since when have humans been able to live their lives without fear of being hunted by other animals or threatened by the forces of nature?
-It must be a fortunate thing to live safely in a city, in a group, without fear of natural forces or natural enemies.
+Since when have humans been able to live without fear of being hunted by other animals or threatened by the forces of nature?
+It is surely fortunate to live safely in a city, within a group, without fear of natural forces or natural enemies.

-Perhaps the reason I feel this way so strongly is that I left the world I was used to—the city—behind me and set sail.
-While living alone in the beauty and harshness of nature, my senses gradually became more refined, and I may have intuitively felt with every part of my body that the common sense of the cramped city was not the common sense of Earth.
+Perhaps I feel this so strongly because I left the city that had long been my world and set sail.
+Living alone in nature’s beauty and harshness, my senses gradually sharpened, and I may have felt with my whole body that the city’s common sense was not the common sense of Earth.

-As I sailed through the heart of the ocean, with no trace of humanity in sight, I saw the sun burning deep orange and the wind blowing across a sea of shining silver.
-In that timeless moment, I may have realized that they had all existed since the distant past.
-I may have understood in my heart that the common sense of modern society is not the common sense of Earth, which has existed for over four billion years.
+As I sailed through the heart of the ocean, with no trace of humanity in sight, I saw the sun burn deep orange and the wind sweep a sea of shining silver.
+In that timeless moment, I may have realized that they had existed since the distant past.
+I may have understood that the common sense of modern society is not the common sense of Earth, which has existed for more than four billion years.

-Of course, I don't have the power to describe these details.
-Perhaps they cannot be put into words.
-It's something you can feel only with your skin, your muscles, or maybe even your internal organs—something you're not even sure exists, something you can't translate into language or symbols.
+Of course, I do not have the power to describe these details.
+Perhaps they cannot be put into words; perhaps they are only things you can feel with your skin, your muscles, or even your internal organs: things you may not be sure exist, things you cannot translate into language or symbols.

-Now that I've completed my solo voyage around the world and am living in a safe city, protected from outside threats, a new thought is rising in the center of my heart—one I cannot suppress.
+Now that I have completed my solo voyage around the world and live in a safe city, protected from outside threats, a new thought is rising at the center of my heart, one I cannot suppress.

-Waves foamed white like winter mountains; the terror of blue ice crashing into my boat Aomi in the Antarctic; the pitch-black night when I drifted with a broken mast—I wonder if these things were really real.
-I feel like I was dreaming a long, long dream.
+Waves foamed white like winter mountains; the terror of blue ice crashing into my sailboat Aomi in the Antarctic; the pitch-black night when I drifted with a broken mast: were these things really real?
+I now feel as though the whole voyage had been a long, long dream.

-But when I think back carefully, I realize that I was vividly aware—through my own eyes, skin, and entire body—that I was truly alive on this beautiful water planet called Earth.
+Yet when I think back carefully, I realize that I was vividly aware, through my own eyes, skin, and whole body, of being truly alive on this beautiful water planet called Earth.
 There is no doubt about it.

-If that was reality, and if that life-threatening journey was not a dream, then the peaceful city life I live in now must really be a dream.
-I still feel a strange sense of wonder, as if I've entered another world and never truly returned from the sea.
+If that was reality, and if that life-threatening journey was not a dream, then the peaceful city life I live now must be the dream.
+I still feel a strange sense of wonder, as if I have entered another world and never truly returned from the sea.

-I even wonder, half-seriously, if there's any real difference between reality and dreams—or between being alive and being dead.
+I even wonder, half seriously, whether there is any real difference between reality and dreams, or between being alive and being dead.

 pacific map track of Aomi